 In fact, I think enjoying a great meal while surrounded by the beauty of the great outdoors and breathing in fresh air is one of the best parts about overlanding.

-Which brings me to my topic—setting up a camp kitchen.
+Which brings me to my topic—how to setup up a great camp kitchen.

 Before we venture too far into this topic, let me just say that I am not a gourmet chef or an organizational guru.
 I’m just someone who’s prepared a few meals on the trail and enjoys eating good food.